LIghtJUNction/org.kernelsu.example/README.md

 - Modules must be compliant with the law and must not act in malicious ways.
 The operator of this site will not take any responsibility (or give support) for uploaded modules.
 - Only default branches will be processed.

+## Module Release Requirements

+### Publishing Immutable Releases

+To enhance security, this organization has enabled the **Immutable Releases** feature.
+You will not be able to move or delete Git tags, or modify or delete release assets.
+Additionally, creating an immutable release automatically generates a release attestation, which is a cryptographically verifiable release record containing the release tag, commit SHA, and release assets.

+> [!NOTE]
+> Immutable releases include protection against repository resurrection attacks.
+Even if the repository is deleted and a new repository with the same name is created, tags associated with immutable releases from the original repository cannot be reused.

 ## Module Information

 ### Module Name *